RENEGADES20/Credit-Card-Transaction-EDA/README.md

 # Credit Card Transaction Analysis and Feature Engineering
+---
 A comprehensive exploratory data analysis (EDA) and feature engineering project based on 788,521 real-world government credit card transactions (2018–2023).
 This project focuses on understanding spending behaviors, detecting irregular patterns, and building a rich feature set for downstream anomaly-detection models.
 ---

 ## 1. Project Overview

 This repository contains the full analysis and engineered datasets for a large-scale credit card transaction dataset.
 The primary objectives are:

-1. Clean and standardize raw transactional data
+-Clean and standardize raw transactional data
-2. Perform extensive univariate and multivariate EDA
-3. Identify spending patterns across departments, divisions, merchants and dates
-4. Engineer high-signal features suitable for unsupervised anomaly detection
-5. Build modular and reproducible code that can be extended to ML modeling
+-Perform extensive univariate and multivariate EDA -Identify spending patterns across departments, divisions, merchants and dates -Engineer high-signal features suitable for unsupervised anomaly detection -Build modular and reproducible code that can be extended to ML modeling

 The analysis is implemented in Python using Jupyter Notebook.